Business Interpreter Services

 “We’re OK, one of the visitors says she’ll interpret”

 In an established relationship where trust has been built, that’s not uncommon and isn’t unreasonable.
 However, do remember that having your own independent business interpreter ensures accurate impartial communication – that may not always be the case where one party is interpreting for both.
-Remember too that your own business interpreter can offer insight into in-language discussion between visitors – surely worth having!
+Also remember that if someone is acting as interpeter, they’ll be hard pushed to also contribute to the discussion – interpreting demands real concentration!
+Finally, remember that your own business interpreter can offer insight into in-language discussion between visitors – often well worth having!

 In terms of direct cost, yes.
-In terms of cost-effectiveness however, often no. Interpreting remotely means the interpreter is deprived of the ambience and most visual cues that are available in face-to-face interpreting – so, for example, is less able to detect emotion, which may adversely affect the interpreting.
+In terms of cost-effectiveness however, very often no. Interpreting remotely means the interpreter is deprived of the ambience and most visual cues that are available in face-to-face interpreting.
+One consequence is that they’ll struggle to pick-up on the discussion’s “vibe”, putting them at a disadvantage while interpreting that can actually be quite damaging.
+If the vibe is deteriorating, an interpreter can often modify their tone, language choices and delivery to mitigate that – but only if they can feel the vibe, very difficult when remote.
 That’s particularly the case for telephone interpreting, but – as anyone who’s video-conferenced will know! – is a major issue for online formats as well.
-There’s more on remote interpreting here.
+The University of Surrey published an interesting study of the issues surrounding remote interpreting in late 2024.

 “So what’s a ‘tour guide’ system then?

 These were developed – amazingly – for working with tour guides, allowing the interpreter to translate the tour commentary to the tour group in their language.
-However, their simplicity and versatility has made them a core part of business interpreter services.
+However, their simplicity and versatility has made them a popular part of business interpreter services, especially for site visits.

-Typically, this comprises a portable case containing a transmitter unit carried by the interpreter, and 10, 20 or (exceptionally) 40 wireless/Bluetooth delegate headsets.
+Typically, the system comprises a portable case containing a transmitter unit carried by the interpreter, and 10, 20 or (exceptionally) 40 wireless/Bluetooth delegate headsets.
 The picture shows a typical set-up, with 20 headsets docked in the charger points and the interpreter’s mic at the front.

-As the name implies these are intended to be used on-the-move, such as site visits, but can be used to provide simultaneous interpreting in small static scenarios where booth provision is not cost-effective.
+As the name implies these are intended to be used on-the-move, such as factory tours.
+However they can also be used to provide simultaneous interpreting in small static scenarios where full-scale booth provision is not cost-effective.

 Tour guide systems work “out of the box”, usually requiring no technical support.
 As the interpreter has to handle every aspect however, many are reluctant to work with these.

-Some systems offer multi-channel, allowing more than one language to be interpreted (e.g. 2 interpreters, each with their own mic, transmitting to headsets set to their own channel.
+Many systems support multiple channels, allowing more than one language to be interpreted (e.g. 2 interpreters, each with their own mic, transmitting to headsets set to their own channel).

-For a better language solution for your needs, drop us a few details (in total confidence of course) and we’ll get straight back to you.
+For better business interpreter services for your business, drop us a few details (in total confidence of course) and we’ll get straight back to you.
 Or, just give our helpful team a call on UK Freefone 0800 783 4678 (Intnl 0044 1772 558858)